 “An anthology celebrating the 30th anniversary of the PREDATOR franchise, IF IT BLEEDS includes seventeen brand new, never before seen stories–exclusive to this collection–featuring the Predators throughout space and time.
 Based entirely on the original films, novels, and comics, PREDATOR: IF IT BLEEDS (a quote from the original movie) reveals the Predators stalking prey in 12th Century Japan, 9th Century Viking Norway, World War I, Vietnam, the Civil War, Hurricane Katrina, and the modern day, as well as across the far reaches of future space.”

-2017 was the year we saw Titan Books publish the first Alien and Predator anthology novels.
+2017 was the year we saw Titan Books publish the first Alien and Predator anthologies.
 Aliens: Bug Hunt was released earlier this year, just before Alien Day and Predator: If It Bleeds is due out mid-October.

 I enjoyed Aliens: Bug Hunt.
 I wasn’t blown away by it.
 There was only one short I really disliked and two or three shorts that really stood out but overall I found the book to be okay.
 Predator: If It Bleeds just kept on entertaining me.

 The anthology opens with Devil Dogs, a short story by Tim Lebbon.
 Lebbon is a name which should be familiar to fans who have been keeping up with the recent expanded universe releases.
 He penned the fantastic Alien and Predator crossover trilogy collectively known as The Rage War.
 Like his short in Bug Hunt, Devil Dogs serves as a prequel to The Rage Wars, expanding on the history of Akoko Halley and her unit, the Devil Dogs.